 Electricity in Grenada

-In Grenada the power plugs and sockets are of type G. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In Grenada the power plug sockets are of type G. The standard voltage is 230 V and the frequency is 50 Hz.

 Power plug adapter needed in Grenada?

-In Grenada the power plugs and sockets are of type G. Check out the following pictures.
+In Grenada the power plug sockets are of type G. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type G.

 Buy a power plug (travel) adapter

 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.
 Because you may also need a voltage converter, you should consider a combined power plug adapter/voltage converter (see below).